oracle-livelabs/apex/forms-to-apex/4-create-apex-app/4-create-apex-app.md

     ![application](images/run-drill.png " ")

-6. The Master Detail Order Items Drill Down shows up in the Home menu pane and the report with Master Orders records.
-If you try to click on the edit icon of a specific Orders record you see the Drill-Down display of the Master-Detail report page.
+6. The master detail order items drill down shows up in the home menu pane and the report with master orders records.
+If you try to click on the edit icon of a specific orders record you see the drill-down display of the master-detail report page.

     ![application](images/edit-drill1.png " ")

-7. If you click on the arrows under the “Form on S\_ORD” panel, you can navigate through the Master Orders table rows, and corresponding Order Items Detail rows are displayed accordingly.
+7. If you click on the arrows under the “Form on S\_ORD” panel, you can navigate through the Master orders table rows, and corresponding order items detail rows are displayed accordingly.

     ![application](images/view-drill.png " ")